MESH-Research/invenio-remote-user-data-kcworks/README.md

 ### Automatic update at login

-When a user logs in, the `invenio_remote_user_data` extension checks to see whether the current user logged in with a SAML provider.
+When a user logs in, the `invenio_remote_user_data_kcworks` extension checks to see whether the current user logged in with a SAML provider.
 If so, it sends an API request to the appropriate remote API associated with that remote service (configured via a variable in the instance's `invenio.cfg` file) and stores or updates the user's data from the remote service in the user's Invenio account metadata.

 Only user metadata updates take place automatically at login.
 These include updates to the user's group memberships on the remote service, but this user update operation does not update any of the metadata for the groups themselves.
 Group metadata updates are only triggered by the webhook signal.